Mandaeans: Iranian Mandaeans

 The number of Iranian Mandaeans is a matter of dispute.
 In 2009, there were an estimated 5,000 to 10,000 Mandaeans in Iran, according to the Associated Press.
 Alarabiya has put the number of Iranian Mandaeans as high as 60,000 in 2011.

 Until the Iranian Revolution, Mandaeans were mainly concentrated in the Khuzestan Province, where the community used to coexist with the local Arab population.
 Other than the main cities of Ahvaz and Khorramshahr, Mandaean communities also existed in towns such as Chogha Zanbil in Shush County, Shushtar, and Abadan, as well as Mahshahr, Shadegan, Behbahan, and Susangerd (Khafajiyeh).
 Mandaean communities had also formerly existed in Dezful, Hamidiyeh, Hoveyzeh, Karun, and Abadan.
+They were mainly employed as goldsmiths, passing their skills from generation to generation.
+After the fall of the shah, its members faced increased religious discrimination, and many emigrated to Europe and the Americas.